react-observatory/react-observatory/docs/Dynamic-Injection/Epics.md

 ## Store Configuration

-After that we need to enhance the store with `applyAsyncEpics`.
+After that, we need to enhance the store with `applyAsyncEpics`.

 We have to pass a stream of all epics `epic$` so it can inject dynamically loaded epics.